dr. ir. Axel Faes #LeadingAIinHealth

 • Inspire Future Researchers: By mentoring students and conducting educational workshops, I seek to inspire the next generation of scientists and engineers to pursue innovative research in biomedical data sciences and neurotechnology.

-• Promote Interdisciplinary Learning: My work underscores the importance of interdisciplinary approaches, combining insights from neuroscience, biomedial science, engineering, and computer science to solve complex problems.
+• Promote Interdisciplinary Learning: My work underscores the importance of interdisciplinary approaches, combining insights from neuroscience, biomedical science, engineering, and computer science to solve complex problems.
 I aim to foster a learning environment that encourages such cross-disciplinary collaborations.

 • Develop Educational Resources: Through my publications and open-source projects I plan to provide comprehensive resources that make advanced topics in AI and biomedical data science more accessible to learners worldwide.